Congratulations, you've been accepted to Mount Allison University!

 For students who applied with their Grade 11 transcripts

-If you've been offered early admission to Mount Allison with your Grade 11 transcripts, submit your Grade 12 mid-year transcript by March 1:
+If you've been offered early admission to Mount Allison with your Grade 11 transcripts, submit your Grade 12 mid-year transcript in your application account by March 1:

 - to confirm your offer of admission